-For those looking to hike the Inca Trail in Peru, there is a lot of conflicting information when you search the web.
+For those looking to hike the Inca Trail, one of Peru’s top attractions, there is a lot of conflicting information when you search the web.
 To help you prepare and do it right, here is a guide on how to successfully hike the Inca Trail.

 - To enter the Inca Trail, you’ll need your passport, which they’ll stamp for you at the entrance.